openstack/keystone-specs/specs/keystone/pike/project-tags.rst

    GET /v3/projects?tags-any=foo,bar

-To request the list of projects that do not have one or more tags, the `not-tags` argument should be set to the list of tags, separated by commas.
+To request the list of projects that do not have a list of tags, the ``not-tags`` argument should be set to the list of tags, separated by commas.
-In this situation, only the projects that do not have any of the given tags will be included in the query results.
+In this situation, the tags given must all be absent for a project to be included in the query result.
 Example that returns the projects that do not have the “foo” nor the “bar” tag:

 .. code-block:: bash